Karan2505/Quantum-Scheduler-Application/README.md

 Execute the Quantum Circuit:
 Python code
-# For a local simulato
+# For a local simulator
 device = LocalSimulator()

 # For an actual quantum device (using AWS credentials)